 Morris Emerson lay his head back down against the pillow.
-He hadn’t thought that he would return to this place so soon after all that had happened.
+He hadn’t thought he would return to this place so soon after all that had happened.
 He had said his goodbyes and then walked away without even turning back.
 It had felt better that way.
-It wasn’t really closure, but he knew that it was the closest that he would ever get to it.
-In all the time that he was there with his beloved, he hadn’t once thought about himself.
+It wasn’t really closure, but he knew it was the closest he would ever get to it.
+In all the time he was there with his beloved, he hadn’t once thought about himself.
 His pain had worsened gradually, but it wasn’t enough to warrant the concern of the doctors, nor of his ailing wife.
 But now that she was gone, the pain had become overwhelming.

-At first, he had thought that it was the pain in his heart.
+At first, he had thought it was the pain in his heart.
 The empty chambers echoing his lost wife’s name, never again to be replied.
 He had heard of couples who had been married for so long that their hearts were in sync.
-Now that he had lost his partner of 45 years – the heart that had kept his own so safe and warm and had beat in unison with his – he felt the arrhythmia spread from his chest and radiate outwards into the world surrounding him.
+Now he had lost his partner of 45 years – the heart that had kept his own so safe and warm and had beat in unison with his – he felt the arrhythmia spread from his chest and radiate outwards into the world surrounding him.

 ‘Cancer,’ the doctors had told him; of the lungs.
 He’d smoked a bit as a youngster – but not in a million years had he ever thought that lung cancer would get him.
 If he’d known, maybe he wouldn’t have exerted such an effort to quit the damn death sticks.
 Back in those days they didn’t have all the fancy paraphernalia to help one give up the addiction.
 It was all strength of mind and character.